nurse-the-code/hubs-directory/README.md

 # hubs-directory
-A public directory of Mozilla Hubs instances
+A public directory of Mozilla Hubs rooms.

 ## Table of Contents
 - [Directory](#directory)